 - At very low test speeds – creep tests, or also

-- Are the foundation for the calculation and dimensioning of statically loaded components and structures
+- The foundation for the calculation and dimensioning of statically loaded components and structures

-- Are needed for the characterization of the processing behavior of the materials
+- Needed for the characterization of the processing behavior of the materials

-- Are used during quality control for the determination of production uniformity
+- Used during quality control for the determination of production uniformity

-- Are used during material selection for comparison between materials and material conditions
+- Used during material selection for comparison between materials and material conditions

 In general a distinction is made between tensile tests with static, quasi-static, cyclic and impact loading.